rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/Generate_and_Use_an_XNAT_Alias_Token.md

    - **Alias** (username)
    - **Secret** (password)

 Keep these private.
-Treat them like a password.
+Treat them like a username and password.

 ---